+Alaskan Malamute attacks are very rare.
 As both the oldest and the largest of the Arctic sled dogs, Alaskan Malamutes have a formidable presence.
 Although sometimes confused for Siberian Huskies, Alaskan Malamutes are larger dogs with their own distinctive markings and qualities.
 It is not uncommon for an Alaskan Malamute to weigh upwards of 100 pounds for example, although the desired size is generally described as 75 pounds for females and 85 pounds for males.
-Alaskan Malamute attacks can be worse than Husky attackes due to their larger size.

 Alaskan Malamutes can make wonderful family pets as they are both dignified and loyal to their owners.
-However, when not properly trained, loyalty can turn to possessiveness and aggression that becomes quite dangerous.
-Alaskan Malamutes can also be viewed as dangerous simply because of their size.
-Alaskan Malamute attacks can cause harm far beyond what a smaller dog might cause, simply because its larger stature provides more force.
+However, when not properly trained, loyalty can turn to possessiveness and aggression that becomes dangerous.
+Their size can make them difficult to deal with in these situations.

 Whatever the consequences of the attack and whatever the injuries you sustained, you may not be responsible for bearing the cost.
 Call Simmons and Fletcher, P.C., to evaluate your dog bite claim.

-The lawyers at Simmons and Fletcher, P.C. believe that every dog owner should be held accountable for allowing an animal to hurt someone.
+The lawyers at Simmons and Fletcher, P.C. offer a free consultation if you are the victim of a dog bite or attack due to the dog owner’s negligence.
 We represent injured victims exclusively.
-Call us today for a consultation: 800-298-0111.
+Call us today for a consultation: (713) 932-0777.